-Petersgate is a two form entry Infants School.
+Petersgate is a three form entry Infants School.
 We pride ourselves on being an open and friendly school that wants the best for all children.
 We believe in working with parents is the best way to achieve this and are always happy to talk to parents about their children.

 Special Educational Needs Information

 At Petersgate Infants School we work hard to support all children to enable them to maximise their potential at our mainstream school.

 Many different strategies are employed to support the children through their learning journey.

 Quality inclusive teaching is vital but for some children there are times when additional support may be needed to help them to make progress at school.

 - “Petersgate is an open school we are encouraged to speak about our worries.”

 - “We would recommend Petersgate to other parents.”

 - “Children are accepting of all needs, attention is not drawn to individuals.”

 - “My child is included, other children do not see him as different.”